dafneolca/surf-tripper/README.md

 # To Do THURSDAY:

-# display trips in "see all trips" section

 #### USER STORIES - SurfTripper

-# See Upcoming trips
+# Login
-As a registered or non registered user I want to be able to see trips that are upcoming and have been created by other users
+As a registered user I want to be able to log in

-# See Upcoming trip details
+# Sign up
-As a registered or non registered user I want to be able to see the details of each upcoming trip from the "Upcoming Trips" view
+As a none registered user I want to be able to sign up.
+TO DO: CONNECT DATA TO DB - IMPROVE DESCRIPTION + IMPROVE CSS

 # Join Upcoming trip
 As a registered user I want to be able to join a created trip